pranav22all/Automated_ASL_Annotation/README.md

 4. Add a new "Video Capture Device" using FaceTime HD Camera (if using Mac).
 5. Open OBS and click on "Start Virtual Camera" in the bottom right set of options.
 6. Open Zoom and join a meeting.
+7. Go into Zoom Settings (Video) and make sure "Mirror my video" is not checked.
-7. Click on the arrow adjacent to the "Start Video" button.
+8. Click on the arrow adjacent to the "Start Video" button.
 Select "OBS Virtual Camera".
 The video should begin streaming.